eXpServer/expserver.github.io/docs/tester/tests/stage9.md

-# Stage 9: Epoll Edge Triggering
+# Test - Stage 9: Epoll Edge Triggering

 ## Overview
 As of the previous stage, we have started working with non-blocking sockets, but we noticed during one of the experiments a very peculiar issue.
 Even during an idle TCP connection, CPU utilization kept increasing unnecessarily.
 This is due to the default behavior of Epoll.